 Book your London liposuction procedure today

-Once you have made up your mind and are ready to take the next step, get in touch with us today on 0207 993 4849 to book a face-to-face consultation with an expert liposuction surgeon in London.
+Centre for Surgery is a specialist plastic surgery clinic and is considered one of the leading centres for liposuction surgery in the UK.
+We carry out hundreds of liposuction procedures at our state-of-the-art Baker Street clinic in Marylebone each year.
+Once you have made up your mind and are ready to take the next step, get in touch with us today at 0207 993 4849 to book a face-to-face consultation with an expert liposuction surgeon in London.